jemand2001/python-utils/README.md

 - `overload` allows you to specify different implementations of a function based on the types given to it
 - `strict` allows you to make a function strict, as described above
 - `template` allows you to make a "class template", as seen in C++ (except of course, everything in python happens at runtime, including type creation)
+- `convert` allows you to convert any or all arguments to a function using converter function annotations

 ### types
 - `NaturalNumber` and `StrictNaturalNumber`